 Hello All!
-Blake here.
+Steve here.
 I thought I would share with you the question I ask every year: What is your net worth?
 This isn’t a deep, philosophical question or some Zen like journey that some take around this time of year.
 This is about Cold.
 Hard.
 Cash.

 We’ve got a Net Worth Worksheet to guide you in finding your own Net Worth!